 Develop a public engagement and consultation strategy including ways to bring impacted people closer to the decisions that affect them.
-FY24 Trial an enhanced engagement approach for some significant priority local projects including greater involvement with Local Boards, co-design with communities and greater on-the- ground visibility and in-person engagement from AT.
-FY24 Implement processes for Local Boards to propose their own local transport plan inputs and projects, and define local and regional thresholds in collaboration with Council and Local Boards.
+FY24 Trial an enhanced engagement approach for some significant priority local projects including greater involvement with Local Boards, co-design with communities and greater on-the-ground visibility and in-person engagement from FY24 AT.
+1 1 24 Implement processes for Local Boards to propose their own local transport plan inputs and projects, and define local and regional thresholds in collaboration with Council and Local Boards.
 FY24 Implement a "no surprises policy" for Local Boards.
 AT will seek to provide regular updates and heads-up to Local Boards on local projects, consultations and other relevant issues to ensure Local Boards are aware of important matters before these are communicated to the wider community.
-FY24 Develop and implement regular surveys of Local Board members and councillors to better understand and track levels of satisfaction with AT engagement.
+FY24 Implement regular surveys of Local Board members and councillors to better understand and track levels of satisfaction with AT engagement.
 FY24 Collaborate with national partners and other agencies in the planning and delivery of major externally delivered projects to minimise disruption in Auckland.
 FY24-FY26 Work with the Mayor and the Council's Transport & Infrastructure Committee (TIC) ensure the TIC is utilised to leverage opportunities to promote and advocate for transport development and challenges in Auckland.
-FY24 Collaborate with Council staff to agree the decision making, scope, and process expectations involved in development of the 2024-2034 Regional Land Transport Programme.
-Q2 FY24 Proactively and meaningfully engage in the development of the FDS Implementation Plan and use the FDS to inform our long-term plans including the development of the RLTP.
-FY24 Co-operate with the Water Services Entity on stormwater.
-FY24
+FY24 Collaborate with Council staff to clarify, understand, and agree the decision making, scope, and process expectations of Council, the Regional Transport Committee and the Auckland Transport Board for the development of the 2024- 2034 Regional Land Transport Programme.
+Q2 FY24

-Measure 2022/23 target (existing SOI) 2023/24 target 2024/25 target 2025/26 target Local Board satisfaction with engagement Revised measure Develop and implement surveys Targets to be set after surveys are developed Percentage of procurement spend with Māori owned businesses New Measure 2.0% 2.0% 2.0%
+Measure 2022/23 target (existing SOI) 2023/24 target 2024/25 target 2025/26 target Local Board satisfaction with engagement Revised measure TBC Percentage of procurement spend with Māori owned businesses New Measure 2.0% 2.0% 2.0%